Garden for Wildlife

 Certify Your Outdoor Space

-There are currently over 3,000 Certified Wildlife Habitats in Oregon, and the list keeps on growing!
+There are currently nearly 4,000 Certified Wildlife Habitats in Oregon, and the list keeps on growing!

 Animals aren’t the only ones who benefit from the Garden for Wildlife Program.
-When you certify your outdoor space, you become a member of NWF’s Garden for Wildlife community and receive various benefits, including a personalized certificate, a subscription to National Wildlife Magazine, and 10% off the magazine catalog’s merchandise.
+When you certify your outdoor space, you become a member of NWF’s Garden for Wildlife community and receive various benefits, including a personalized certificate, a one-year membership in the National Wildlife Federation and subscription to National Wildlife Magazine, 10% off the magazine catalog’s merchandise, subscription to monthly Garden for Wildlife e-newsletter, and the exclusive option to purchase attractive garden signs.

 A portion of your $20 application processing fee (waived for schools) goes to supporting programs that educate children and adults on how to make a difference for salmon and wildlife.
 We also encourage you to purchase and proudly display a Certified Wildlife Habitat sign, which now sports an Association of Northwest Steelheaders logo.
 For every certification in Oregon, the Steelheaders receive $5.
 By displaying this sign in your beautiful garden, you may inspire your friends and neighbors to create their own Gardens for Wildlife.